Customer Privacy Notice

 How we and other organisations will keep your personal data safe

-We endeavour to keep all data safe by taking all reasonable precautions to protect data from misuse, loss and unauthorised access, modification or disclosure.
+We endeavour to keep all data safe by taking all reasonable precautions to protect data from misuse, loss and unauthorized access, modification or disclosure.
 Examples of our security are as follows:

 - Encryption, meaning that information is hidden so that it cannot be read by anybody who does not have the special key (such as a password).
 This is done with a secret code or what’s called a ‘cypher’.
 The hidden information is said to then be ‘encrypted’.